MarkusPalcer/AtemSharp/doc/porting_commands.md

 namespace AtemSharp.Tests.Commands;

 [TestFixture]
-public class YourUpdateCommandTests : DeserializedCommandTestBase<YourUpdateCommand, YourUpdateCommandTests.CommandData>
+public class YourUpdateCommandTests : IDeserializedCommandTestBase<YourUpdateCommand, YourUpdateCommandTests.CommandData>
 {
     /// <summary>
     /// Specify which properties contain floating-point values that should be compared with tolerance